-Wall Street set to open with small gains as US-China trade talks continue
+Stocks trade higher as US-China trade talks continue

 |NASDAQ COMPOSITE INDEX

-Shares for online e-commerce site Wayfair also surged nearly 15 percent before the equity markets opened after the firm announced revenue increased 40.6 percent to $2 billion in the fourth quarter, slightly above analyst expectations.
+Oonline e-commerce site Wayfair also surged nearly 23 percent after the firm announced revenue increased 40.6 percent to $2 billion in the fourth quarter, slightly above analyst expectations.
 It reported profit decline of $1.12 per share, also better than Wall Street predicted.

 Advertisement